Conducting an information review

 Obtain management support

-You will need a senior management sponsor or champion who understands the benefits of an information review and is prepared to support the project.
+You will need a senior management sponsor or champion who understands the benefits of an information review and supports the project.
+This could be secured through your Information Governance Committee or Chief Information Governance Officer.

-Ensure that the amount of effort in the review is appropriate to your agency.
-You may consider initially focussing on core business functions or identified areas of risk
+Ensure that the scope of the review is appropriate to your agency.
+Consider focusing initially on core business functions or identified areas of risk.

-Gather data by holding focus groups, interviewing key stakeholders or surveying staff.
-You should also consider any information gathered in previous reviews or as a part of your Check-up 2.0 assessments.
-By using the older information as a 'baseline' you can tailor your questions to suit.
+Gathering data to assist your information review can be achieved through various means including focus groups, interviewing key stakeholders or surveying staff.
+You could also consider using information gathered in previous reviews or from your agency's Check-up Digital assessments.
+By using the older information as a baseline you can tailor your questions to suit.

 Draft the questions carefully as responding to questions can be burdensome and meaningful analysis of the responses can be challenging if questions are not framed with a clear purpose in mind.